pthieenlong/mangareader-cms/src/docs/CODE_RULES.md

 ## Architecture & Critical Patterns

-**CRITICAL RULE:** All API calls must happen in Main Components (pages), not in Child Components.
+**CRITICAL RULE:** All API calls must be call by hooks and happen in Main Components (pages), not in Child Components.
 Data flows top-down.

 ### 1. Project Structure